 SE Grand Rapids, MI 49503

-Publishes a series of handbooks for children with hand differences and
+Publishes a series of handbooks for children with hand differences and their teachers.

 c/o Storage USA